TikTok’s Most Viral Perfumes Have This One Note In Common

 As a fragrance obsessive, I have to come out and say it: we’ve talked way too long about vanilla, musk, and sandalwood.
-Head to New York or London, and almost all sidewalks will be a haze of Le Labo’s Santal 33, for example.
+Whether you're in New York, London or Sydney, almost all sidewalks will be a haze of Le Labo’s Santal 33, for example.
 With 43.2 million TikTok views and counting, not to mention countless dupes, the perfume’s universally inoffensive woody notes quickly became a great entry point for scent newbies and those who wanted their love of fragrances reactivated.
 In other words, it’s considered a safe option for most.

-The acclaim hit its peak in 2022 during what we’re coining ‘savory girl summer’ — an ode to greener, saltier and fresher fragrances over the typically sweet or gourmand notes that have reigned supreme in the past.
-Perhaps that’s because we’re embracing a softer, lighter and more gentle approach to life in general, or maybe it’s simply because these perfumes are something different than what we’re used to.

 Advertisement